theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart3.md

 anvi-import-functions -c MEGAHIT_co-assembly_2500nt_CONTIGS.db -i CARD_functions.txt
 ```

-## Profiling
+## Merging the profiles
-Write a bash script that profiles each sample and finally merges all the profiles.
-These are the two commands.
-First needs to be done for each sample and the second one only once to merge all 6 samples.
+When the profiling is done, you can merge them with one command.

 ```
-anvi-profile -c MEGAHIT_co-assembly_2500nt_CONTIGS.db -M 2500 -i SAMPLE1.bam -o SAMPLE1
-anvi-merge SAMPLE1/PROFILE.db SAMPLE2/PROFILE.db SAMPLE3/PROFILE.db -o SAMPLES-MERGED -c MEGAHIT_co-assembly_2500nt_CONTIGS.db
+anvi-merge */PROFILE.db -o SAMPLES-MERGED -c MEGAHIT_co-assembly_2500nt_CONTIGS.db
 ```

 ## Visualization in the interface (On Friday)

 Open a new ssh window.
 In mac:
 ```
-ssh -L 8080:localhost:8080 hultman@taito.csc.fi
+ssh -L 8080:localhost:8080 YOUR_USERNAME@taito.csc.fi
 ```

 in Windows with Putty:
 In SSH tab select "tunnels".
 Add

 Source port: 8080
 Destination: localhost:8080

 Click add and log in to Taito.